 Design Systems & Tokens: The Invisible Framework

-Behind every beautiful iPhone app is an invisible engine – a design system.
+Behind every well-crafted iPhone app sits an invisible engine: the design system.

 In 2025, that system extends beyond colors and typefaces.
 It now includes materials, depth, light, and even motion states.

-At Spaceberry, we structure design systems around tokens – small, reusable rules that describe how the product behaves.
-There are tokens for color, typography, spacing, and now for glass transparency, blur levels, and elevation.
+At Spaceberry, we structure design systems around tokens, small reusable rules that define how a product behaves.
+There are tokens for color, typography, spacing, and now also for glass transparency, blur levels, and elevation.

 Why does it matter?
 Because as features grow, design systems prevent chaos.

-Our process often involves documenting how elements behave across layers: how shadows appear under glass, how backgrounds blur when panels slide in, how typography adjusts for transparency.
-These small definitions create enormous stability – and keep your product cohesive even as it evolves.
+Our process includes documenting how elements behave across layers, how shadows appear beneath glass surfaces, how backgrounds blur when panels slide in, and how typography adjusts against transparent materials.
+These definitions create long-term stability and keep the product cohesive as it evolves.

-Visual design on iOS has always been about clarity – not just looking good, but feeling right.
+Visual design on iOS has always focused on clarity.
+It is not just about looking good, but about feeling right.
 And in 2025, that feeling is more tangible than ever.

 The post-neumorphism aesthetic continues to evolve – tactile, layered, but grounded in accessibility.
 Shadows are real, not decorative.
 Depth guides focus, not just style.
 The new Liquid Glass approach amplifies this with transparent panels and luminous gradients that make digital interfaces feel human again.

 Motion, too, has matured.
 No more spinning elements for the sake of “wow.”
-Every animation has a reason – confirming a save, hinting at hierarchy, or guiding the eye.
-Small, intentional transitions create rhythm; they make an app feel alive but calm.
+Every animation should have a purpose, whether confirming an action, reinforcing hierarchy, or guiding attention.
+Small and intentional transitions create rhythm and help an app feel alive yet calm.

 In short: design for feel, not flash.
 Users may not notice your animations consciously, but they’ll feel your craft in how natural the app behaves.